Local Farmers Markets

 One of the best things about West Michigan is the fresh goodness of locally grown fruits and vegetables.
 Various farm markets around the region offer a bounty of the best-tasting produce around.
 Shopping for fresh produce is convenient, with many of the local farm markets open from May until September or October.

-Ludington's farmers market operates from 3pm-7pm on Fridays from late May to late September.
+Ludington's farmers market operates from 3pm-7pm on Fridays during the summer.
 It is located at the North James Street Plaza.
-May 24-September 20, 2019.
+Dates for 2021 TBD.

 Pentwater has two farmers markets during the summer months, one on Mondays and one on Thursdays.
 Both are from 10am to 1pm on the Pentwater Village Green.
-Pentwater Farmers Markets run from early June to early September.
-June 3-September 2, 2019.
+June 7-September 6, 2021.

-Manistee's farmers market is located on Memorial Drive and is open from 8am to 1pm Saturdays from May 25-October 5, 2019.
+Manistee's farmers market is located on Memorial Drive and is open from 8am to 1pm Saturdays.
+Dates for 2021 TBD.

 West Michigan HarvestsAlthough the seasons are dependent upon the weather, we've listed the time periods when local crops typically are harvested.